 A condition report also protects your expensive appliances and fittings from being stolen by tenants.
 If fittings or appliances aren’t described in detail in the report, you have no recourse if a dodgy tenant replaces them with cheaper knock offs (trust us, it happens!).

-Grace's tips for a thorough condition report:
+Monika's tips for a thorough condition report:

 Sweat the small stuff

 “Make sure your condition report is detailed and includes specifics.
 We make sure our condition reports include information on the brands and condition of appliances.
 We also include photos of specific finishings like doorknobs and draw handles.”